-In the period of 1991-92, the logo was again subjected to change and was replaced by the circle, which symbolized the sun, in the company’s understanding.
+From 1991 to 92, the logo was again subjected to change and was replaced by the circle, which symbolized the sun in the company’s understanding.
 “Circle of light,”- it was called by the Japanese.

-In the 1997, the work on change of the emblem continued.
-The new logo in form of an owl was developed by the designer Rei Yoshimara.
-The company management liked the stylized letter “M” and the new logo was accepted.
-The work of Yoshimara can not be called bad, because it has some triple sense in itself: the owl was assumed, the company sees the letter “M” and the consumer saw a tulip… The work of the talented designer is defined by this.
+In 1997, the work on change of the emblem continued.
+The designer Rei Yoshimara developed the new logo in the form of an owl.
+The company management liked the stylized letter “M,” and the new logo was accepted.
+The work of Yoshimara cannot be called bad because it has some triple sense in itself: the owl was assumed, the company sees the letter “M,” and the consumer saw a tulip… The work of the talented designer is defined by this.